kda2495/IPA_Downloader/README_EN.md

 ## Troubleshooting errors:
 * Download error: HTTP request failed: Timeout was reached - Failed to connect to Apple servers, check your internet connection;
-* Error: license is required - The app was not previously purchased on this Apple ID;
+* Error: license is required - The app was not previously purchased on this Apple Account;
 * Purchase error: app not found - App purchase failed because the app has been removed from the App Store;
-* Purchase error: item is temporarily unavailable - The app was not previously purchased on this Apple ID, the purchase failed because the app has been removed from the App Store;
+* Purchase error: item is temporarily unavailable - The app was not previously purchased on this Apple Account, the purchase failed because the app has been removed from the App Store;
 * No device found - Device not found.
 Make sure the AppleMobileDeviceSupport64 driver is installed (relevant for Windows);
 * WARNING: could not locate Payload/App.app/SC_Info/App.sinf in archive! - App signature not found in the installed ipa file;
 * Error: anisette exited with code 1 - check that anisette binary is working. iTunes Not Found (0) - iTunes from the Apple website is not installed;